 2011 – M Wilson DNP

-Only 1 the last 10 winners was not American [Fabien Gomez].
-Interestingly of the 9 American winners 4 were natives of Texas.
-Jimmy Walker [twice], Ryan Palmer & Johnson Wagner.
+Three of the eight American winners were natives of Texas.
+Jimmy Walker [twice] & Johnson Wagner.
+[As was 2009 winner Ryan Palmer]

-In other words while you can ‘never say never’ this is not historically an event won by players hailing from the West Coast of the US.
+In other words while you can ‘never say never’, not unsurprisingly allowing for the Bermuda greens, this is not historically an event won by players hailing from the West Coast of the US.

 The next stat that certainly leaps out from the past couple of years is that the players who have won here in the shape of Matt Kuchar and Patton Kizzire also won the Mayakoba the previous fall, a feat that was also achieved in 2011/12 by Johnson Wagner.

-There is no doubt that the two courses correlate well and on this basis I am sure Brendan Todd will do for many this week!
+There is no doubt that the two courses correlate well!

 Finally while past course form is always useful it doesn’t seem hugely pertinent here.
 2018 winner Patton kizzire had missed the cut on his only previous visit, whilst the likes of Fabien Gomez, Ryan Palmer & Mark Wilson had posted nothing higher than a 20th place between them before they won the event, and of course Henley was making his course debut.

-It should be noted though that last years winner Matt Kuchar had a really solid bank of form here, which saw him finish 13th in 2016 and third, sixth and fifth in the three years prior to that.
+Conversely though that 2019 winner Matt Kuchar had a really solid bank of form here, which saw him finish 13th in 2016 and third, sixth and fifth in the three years prior to that while last years winner Cam Smith had finished in the top thirty here the previous three years with a best of 18th so he had also built up some good history here.

 As I always say though this could all change!